doga/qworum-ontology/README.md

 # Qworum ontology

-An RDF ontology for use with the [Qworum platform](https://qworum.net) and within the larger RDF ecosystem.
+An RDF ontology for use within the [Qworum platform](https://qworum.net) and the larger RDF ecosystem.

 ## Classes and interfaces